FAQs - Digital Thesis Submission

 Who decided that all research candidates should submit a digital copy of their thesis?

 The Research Higher Degrees Committee, a committee of the Academic Board, has spent several months working with the library and legal services to develop a process which meets the interests of candidates, staff and the University.
-This requirement is mandatory for candidates who commenced their research higher degree from 1 January 2007 and is reflected the University's Research Higher Degree Thesis Examination Policy.
+This requirement is mandatory for candidates who commenced their research higher degree from 1 January 2007 and is reflected the University's Examination of Graduate Research Students Policy (MPF1207).

 What other Universities require their candidates to submit an electronic copy of their thesis to an online repository?